-Ms. Tjaša Merkač, from Slovenia, Sales administrator trainee
+Ms. Tjaša Merčan from Slovenia, University of Ljubljana - Sales administration trainee

 2.Why did you decide to take the Erasmus + internship opportunity?
 Why did you choose Slovakia?